Communicating with Dart

 Send messages between JS and Dart with channels

 Channels are a simple messaging system for communication outside the widget tree.
-Use them for analytics, auth, native API calls, background tasks — anything that doesn't map to a widget or controller.
+Use them for analytics, auth, native API calls, background tasks — anything that doesn't map to a widget or handle.

 import { send } from "solid-fuse";